crspybits/SMSyncServer/README.md

 ## 2) MongoDb installation

 * SMSyncServer makes use of MongoDb to store file meta data and locks.
-Current tests are using MongoDb locally on a Mac OS X system (version v3.0.7), and on [mLab](https://www.mlab.com) as an add-on service through [Heroku](https://heroku.com).
+Current tests are using MongoDb locally on a Mac OS X system (version v3.0.7), and on [mLab](https://www.mlab.com).
 You can [find MongoDb here](https://www.mongodb.org).

 ## 3) Server installation